Ask Lust

 Hi Danny.
 I’m very glad you asked this question because finding a third person (also known as a “unicorn”) for a threesome can be tricky!
 From where to look for someone and how to approach them, to how you should act on the night, I’ve got some tips for you.

-It goes without saying that before you try to find a unicorn, you and your partner should have a proper chat about why you want to have a threesome.
+It goes without saying that before you try to find a unicorn for a threesome, you and your partner should have a proper chat about why you want to have a threesome.
 Are you both into it?
 Is it a shared fantasy or something that you want to experiment with together?
 Threesomes definitely shouldn’t be used to fix a problem within your relationship.
 You should speak about what you each want to get out of the threesome, what sort of sex you want to experience, the type of person you want to do it with, and how you will deal with feelings of jealousy or insecurity, before you start looking for a third.

 First of all, unicorns are people too

-Secondly, if you’re a heterosexual couple looking for a third don’t assume that all bisexual people are up for a threesome.
+Secondly, if you’re a heterosexual couple looking for a third, don’t assume that all bisexual people are up for a threesome.
 A lot of bisexual people on dating apps receive daily invitations for threesomes, which can get pretty exhausting when they’re not looking to be a unicorn for a heterosexual couple in the first place.

-How to find someone for a threesome
+How to find a third for a threesome

 Please, do not make a profile as a single person and then later drop the bomb that you’re in a relationship & looking for a threesome after you’ve matched with someone.
 This happens daily and is just time wasting for people who are not looking for threesomes.